Candidate for TEPSA Member At-Large

 Personal Information

-I have been married to my wife, Josey, a high school Dual Speech teacher, for 6 years.
-We have a 4-year old son, Matthew, who started PreK this year and keeps us on our toes.
+I have been married to my wife, Josey, a high school Dual Speech teacher, for 9 years.
+We have a 7-year son, Matthew, who is in the 2nd grade.
 We enjoy traveling as a family and are always looking for a free weekend to catch any University of Houston sporting event!

 Platform Statement

-PJ Caposey said, “The most important rule of educational leadership is always to remember that people, not policies or programs, are what drive highly effective schools.”
-Being a part of TEPSA is a testament to that.
-Throughout my time as a TEPSA member, I have seen firsthand the passion and dedication to ensure that Texas public schools are the best.
+PJ Caposey reminds us that, “The most important rule of educational leadership is always to remember that people, not policies or programs, are what drive highly effective schools.”
+My experience as a TEPSA member has affirmed this truth.
+Time and again, I have witnessed the passion, commitment, and collective drive within this organization to strengthen Texas public education and support the leaders who make it possible.

 The Texas Elementary Principals and Supervisors Association (TEPSA), whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
 Member owned and member governed, TEPSA has more than 6000 members who direct the activities of 3 million PK-8 school children.
 TEPSA is an affiliate of the National Association of Elementary School Principals.